 #5.
 Keep your forearms vertical at all times.

 #6.
 With control, release the bar upward.
 Do not let it fly up.
 Do not let your butt leave the seat.

 If you cannot perform the lat pull-down following these guidelines, the weight is too heavy.

 Poor Form May Also Be Fueled by Ego

 The more you let your butt go off the seat as the bar is released and then pulled back down, the heavier you can set the resistance.

 Some older men want to be seen using a heavy weight load – the pin “way down there.”

 The much heavier weight is being moved partially by the legs.
-It’s really that simple.
+This will be obvious to experienced gym users.

 Isn’t it okay for much older people to cheat with strength training?